17 May, 2010

 Okay, I’ll explain.

 For some time now, I’ve been thinking about watching Buffy.
-Not again, as I often do, but rather – eventually along with Angel – when I got to watch it live during its initial run in the late nineties and early aughts, when friends would come over for that wonderful two-hour event every Tuesday evening.
+Not again, as I often do, but – eventually along with Angel – when we got to watch it live during its initial run in the late nineties and early aughts; when friends would come over for that wonderful two-hour event every Tuesday evening.
 And so I started thinking about watching anything live, before the coming of TiVO, when getting together with friends to watch The New Episode was indeed a case for getting together.
 We’d potluck dinner and drinks, inevitably bake chocolate chip cookies, and sit and watch TV.
 When commercials appeared, we’d rush to the restroom, or refill our plates and glasses, and when the show came back on, someone would yell, “It’s on!” – always sing-songingly long like that, “It’s ooo-ooon!” – and we’d rush back in … and sit … and hush …

 One of my favorite memories of those years is those Tuesday night get-togethers, not just because I’m (clearly) a fan, but because those evenings were indeed happier times.
 Easier times.
 When friends came over, every week, and together we’d eat and drink and enjoy a favorite show.
 And I don’t just mean the virgin territory that watching a favorite show in its initial run brings; episodic cliffhangers and the like.
 It’s the camaraderie of the thing.
-Ours was Buffy and Angel though The X-Files and The Sopranos were popular, as I’m sure Lost is today.
+Ours was Buffy and Angel and The X-Files and The Sopranos, as I’m sure Lost is today.
 At least I hope so.
 I hope get-togethers still happen, even if they’re TiVOd viewings.
 There’s something special about that thread between storyteller and audience.
 That there is an audience, a group of people; laughing, crying, reacting together.
 Sadly, there’s no longer an urgency to see The New Episode – “It’s on in five minutes!
 Drive faster!” – and therefore not as big a reason to call friends and say, “Let’s make an event of this.”
 Because you can watch it at your leisure.
 And, sure, that’s attractive.
-As we get older, all of us, no matter our age, time goes by faster, and there’s much less of it.
+As we get older, all of us, no matter our age, time goes by faster.
 There’s too much real life getting in the way.
 So as the opportunities to sit and watch TV become more precious, the desire to watch what we want when we want is great (and fair enough).
 But I do miss those Tuesday nights.